Why a dress code is more than just fashion advice

 Be sure to mention the dress code in all communications: the invitation, the reminder, and the confirmation email.
 Also, make sure it’s clearly visible on the event page or app.

 For events with a themed dress code (see the next section), including an inspiration board or mood board with the invitation is a great idea.
-Guests enjoy experimenting with their outfits—as long as they know what’s expected.
+Guests enjoy getting creative with their outfits, as long as they know what’s expected.

 Also keep accessibility in mind.
 Make it clear that the dress code is not mandatory for people who need to deviate from it for health or religious reasons.
 This is respectful and inclusive.